2024 24 Hours of Daytona: Morning

 A full-course caution started off the morning hours, with the No. 99 AO Racing LMP2 going off course and into the tire barriers at turn 3.
-The No. 6 Penske Porsche led led with 6 hours to go, put was served a penalty for exceeding IMSA's mandated powertrain parameters for GTP cars, dropping it back.
+The No. 6 Penske Porsche led with 6 hours to go, put was served a penalty for exceeding IMSA's mandated powertrain parameters for GTP cars, dropping it back.
 After another full course yellow, this time caused from debris left by the No. 33 Ligier, the No. 7 Porsche would soon take the lead as it passed the No. 31 Cadillac for the lead.
 In GTD Pro, drama hit Corvette Racing, as both of their cars went to the garage - the No. 3 for an oil leak and the No. 4 power steering failure.
 This left the No. 1 BMW leading ahead of the No. 62 Ferrari.
 In GTD, the No. 57 Mercedes continued to lead, now over the No. 023 Triarsi Competizione Ferrari.
 The No. 6 Porsche would effectively fall out of contention for the win in the 21st hour after sliding off course after a pit stop.
 Though it remained on the lead lap, it fell to the last GTP car on the lead lap will behind the remaining cars.
 LMP2 had become a five-way battle between the remaining cars on the lead lap, with the #18 Era Motorsports entry leading with 3 hours to go.